MEM-Zone/MEM.Zone/PowerShell/Invoke-WsusMaintenance/Documentation/Invoke-WsusMaintenance.md

 ## Design

-The solution consists of a powershell script and various other resources which are stored in the  'Resources' folder.
+The solution consists of a powershell script and various other resources which are stored in the `Resources` folder.

 ```PowerShell
 Invoke-WsusMaintenance.ps1